 The popular Sweet Home Café at the Smithsonian National Museum of African American History and Culture, helmed by chef Jerome Grant, will take you on a historical culinary journey as vast, spellbinding and complex as the museum’s collection.
 The restaurant serves up food that represents four distinct regions: the Agricultural South, the Creole Coast, the North States and Western Range.
 Grant’s from-scratch cooking and use of local ingredients makes for a mouthwatering catfish po’ boy or beef brisket sandwich on a sweet potato bun.

-For more than 20 years, this unadorned but adored carryout spot has been exciting taste buds just off of H Street NE.
-If you’re looking for seafood with a whole lotta soul, Horace & Dickie’s should be your go-to.
+For more than 20 years, this unadorned but adored carryout spot has excited taste buds just off of H Street NE.
+Sadly, that legendary location recently closed, but you can still savor Horace & Dickie's soulful flavors at their spot in Takoma and from their food truck that bounces all over the city.
 Locals rave about the fried fish, the crab cakes, the mac and cheese, the hush puppies, the bean pie ... it’s hard to go wrong.
-Come in with a smile, chat with some locals and then be on your merry way.
-Horace & Dickie’s also has a location in Takoma Park and a food truck that bounces all over the city throughout the week.

 Owners Vernon and Lynn Woodland cook up a 100% vegan menu at NuVegan Café, which has two locations in DC, one in College Park, Md. and another in Richmond, Va.
 The Woodlands aim to make vegan food that appeals to everyone, crafting creative takes on the fried chicken sandwich and cheeseburger, but also serving up herbed quinoa, chick peas and ginger-spiced tofu.